meeech/shopify.tmbundle/readme.markdown

 Installation
 ------------

-The simplest way is to install it using the GetBundles bundle.
+The simplest way is to install it using the [GetBundles bundle](http://solutions.treypiepmeier.com/2009/02/25/installing-getbundles-on-a-fresh-copy-of-textmate/).
 This will allow you to always have the latest version.
+Its just a super useful bundle.
+I can't recommend it enough.

 For a much better, visual guide, see the [Shopify wiki](http://wiki.shopify.com/Shopify_Textmate_Bundle).